Is coconut oil good for memory?

 So that you can move information into long term memory faster and with predictable and reliable permanence.

-This incredible combination of intelligence and memory strengthening is very powerful because, combined with Recall Rehearsal, the holistic process lets you move information from short term memory into long term memory faster.
+This incredible combination of intelligence and memory strengthening is very powerful.
+Combined with Recall Rehearsal, the holistic process lets you move information from short term memory into long term memory faster.

 If you choose this memory training technique…